 They keep and manage all systems, including installation, testing, and operation of software and hardware support.
 Moreover, they create and develop software using engineering principles and programming code.
 At the same time, they also manage and maintain network control systems and databases.
 On the other hand, a systems engineer's task is to provide technical issues around the company's processes.

 A technical writer has a degree in computer science or engineering.
 The candidate has strong writing skills and working knowledge of Office-based suites and is familiar with Java, CSS, and HTML.

-Being a technical writer does not mean creating thousands of user manuals and guides.
-Instead, it is about presenting intricate technical details in an easy to understand manner.
-Sometimes, they also make tutorials and guides to aid better understanding and visualization.
+Being a technical writer means something other than creating thousands of user manuals and guides.
+Instead, it is about presenting intricate technical details in an easy-to-understand manner.
+Sometimes, they also make tutorials and guides to aid in better understanding and visualization.

 8. Quality Analyst

-If you want to pursue a role as a quality analyst, you need to have a business or technical degree with a strong working knowledge of software QA methodologies, tools, and processes.
+Suppose you want to pursue a role as a quality analyst.
+In that case, you need a business or technical degree with a strong working knowledge of software QA methodologies, tools, and processes.

-A quality analyst or QA review and check for errors for products and services.
+A quality analyst or QA work entails reviewing and checking for product and service errors.
 They develop and follow steps and processes to ensure that all produced goods and services meet the company and industry standards.